Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Evaluation

 \subsection{Impacts of Individual Strategies}

-Psyzkaller is designed such that the following strategies can be individually enabled or disabled, allowing us to isolate and evaluate their impact on fuzzing performance: learning SDRs from the DongTing dataset (denoted as strategy D), learning SDRs on-the-fly from the corpus of minimized syscall sequences collected during the fuzzing campaign (denoted as C), and the RandomWalk strategy (denoted as R).
-When all strategies are disabled, Psyzkaller essentially reduces to vanilla Syzkaller.
+Psyzkaller is designed so that individual strategies can be enabled or disabled, allowing us to isolate and evaluate their individual and collective impact on fuzzing performance.
+These strategies include: learning SDRs from the DongTing dataset (denoted as D), learning SDRs on-the-fly from the corpus of minimized syscall sequences collected during fuzzing (denoted as C), and the RandomWalk strategy (denoted as R).
+When all strategies are disabled, Psyzkaller effectively reduces to vanilla Syzkaller.

-We applied Psyzkaller with different combinations of these strategies to the selected kernel versions, running each configuration for 48 hours to address RQ2.
-In parallel, we applied Syzkaller to the same kernel versions as the baseline.
-Figure~\ref{fig:cov-str} shows the branch coverage achieved under different strategy configurations, while Figure~\ref{fig:crash-str} reports the number of crashes detected.
+We evaluated Psyzkaller on the testbench under different combinations of these strategies, while vanilla Syzkaller was also applied as a baseline.
+Figure~\ref{fig:cov-str} shows the branch coverage achieved under each strategy configuration, while Figure~\ref{fig:crash-str} presents the corresponding number of detected crashes.